codeoncanvas/Cinder-CEF/README.md

 # Cinder-CEF

 A (currently windows-only) block for integrating CEF in Cinder with support for Cinder <-> CEF communication via Javascript.
+This effort owes much to [this branch of ofxCEF](https://github.com/michaelbaisch/ofxCef/tree/make_it_work) for OpenFrameworks

-OS X Support is a Work-in-progress
+OS X Support is a Work-in-progress.
+More details on setting up Cinder-CEF for Mac are [here](osx_notes.md)

 ## Building CEF